How do I register for PARR?

 Seriously, what pace does everyone run?

 We cover the entire gamut!
-Unless you are an elite runner with a special table at a race…then I suggest you bring some friends to run with you!
-After we all do the Magic Mile, which we will have a few opportunities to run, we will all naturally fall into some pace groups.
-We’ll have 3 different pace groups for each the Half and the Full marathon training programs.
+Unless you are an elite runner with a special table at a race…then we suggest you bring some friends to run with you!
+We have a walking group, and the running groups have 3 different pace ranges for each of the Half and the Full marathon training programs.
+Generally, these are: quicker than 9 minutes per mile, between 9-12:30 minutes per mile, and over 12:30 minutes per mile.
 Each group will have a start time for the organized Saturday runs.
 We try to ensure that everyone always has someone to run with them!

 Do I have to look like a super hero and wear a water belt?

 Pretty much.
-While it would be nice to have water stations set up every half mile, it’s just not feasible!
-So start shopping if you don’t have one.
-Everyone has a preference for the brand they like – FuelBelt, Nathan…there are many to choose from and it’s just a matter of finding one that feels right and functions for what you need.
+While it would be nice to have water stations set up every half mile, it’s just not feasible.
+So, start shopping if you don’t have a hydration/fluid belt.
+Everyone has a preference for the brand they like – FuelBelt, Nathan, Camelbak Pack…there are many to choose from and it’s just a matter of finding one that feels right and functions for what you need.
 Some of us are pack rats and carry a bunch of stuff, others are more run-efficient and can get by with just water and Gatorade.

 What is Core Work?

-Core work simple strengthening exercises that we will be doing after we run to build up our core muscles (our middle…back, stomach…the things that hold us upright and tend to collapse near the end of long runs).
-We’ve got two great ladies in our group who are very excited to have a running group with good postures at mile 13 or 26…
+Core work is important.
+It consists of simple strengthening exercises that build up our core muscles (our middle…back, stomach…the things that hold us upright and tend to collapse near the end of long runs).
+We have Core Work examples in the Members Only section of the website.
+Some members that run together stay after the long run to practice core together. https://goparr.com/core-workouts/

 Can you email me the training program?